 - 1. Set goals.
 Ask your doctor what yours should be for blood sugar, blood pressure, cholesterol and weight.
 Then work together to reach them. - 2.
 Have a heart-healthy diet.
-That means: - Eat lots of fruits, veggies and whole grains. - Choose lean cuts of meat and fish and skinless poultry. - Stick to fat-free and low-fat dairy products. - Go easy on added sugars. - 3.
+That means: - Eat lots of fruits, veggies and whole grains. - Choose fish and lean cuts of meat and poultry. - Stick to fat-free and low-fat dairy products. - Go easy on added sugars. - 3.
 Stay active.
 Aim for 150 minutes a week. - 4.
 Don't light up.
 If you need to quit, your doctor can help. - 5.
 Ease stress.
 Develop healthy self-care strategies like deep breathing, connecting with friends and getting plenty of sleep. - 6.
 Take your medicines.
 Even if you feel fine, don't skip or stop them.
 They're helping keep you well.

-Sources: American Diabetes Association (Diabetes.org); American Heart Association (Heart.org)
+Source: American Heart Association (Heart.org)